 EMS machines work because they help your brain build pathways between your neurons.
 The more your muscles are activated, the more your brain will help find a faster way to get them to work.

-The result is that your muscles can be reconditioned faster and more effectively, but it’s wise to consult with your physiotherapist before trying an EMS machine for your therapy, even if you have just a mild foot pain.
+The result is that your muscles can be reconditioned faster and more effectively, but it’s wise to consult with your physiotherapist before trying an EMS machine for your therapy, even if you have just mild foot pain.

 Benefits of TENS Units

-TENS machines have plenty of benefits, but still some people are wary of buying them.
+TENS machines have plenty of benefits, but still, some people are wary of buying them.
 If you need further convincing, read along.
-I’ve used TENS units before, and they worked for me, but I also liked the sense of freedom I had.
+I’ve used units before, and they worked for me, but I also liked the sense of freedom I had.
 Read on to find out why a TENS unit would do you good too.

 One of the best things about a TENS unit is that they’re non-invasive.
 You don’t have to use needles to prod your skin with, and you don’t have to take analgesics for your pain management.